ReemJbily/Student-mental-health/README.md

 ## Insights on data:
 #### 1. Most participants were females.
 #### 2. The most appearing age is 18 with more females participating.
-#### 3. There were numerous courses in the survay, but the most appearing course was BCS followed by BIT with more females than males.
+#### 3. There were numerous courses in the survey, but the most appearing course was BCS followed by BIT with more females than males.
 #### 4. Number of married students with depression is less than those who are single.
 #### 5. Female students have depression, Anxiety and Panic attacks more than male students.
 #### 6. Anxiety is the most appearing mental disorder in both female and male students.